Linaro/lava/doc/v2/writing-multinode.rst

      :start-after: # START-BOOT-BLOCK
      :end-before: # END-BOOT-BLOCK

-.. _using_multinode_synchronisation:
+.. _using_multinode_synchronization:

-Using MultiNode commands to synchronise devices
+Using MultiNode commands to synchronize devices
 ***********************************************

 A very common requirement in a MultiNode test is that a device (or devices)